DeveloperMarius/simple-php-router/README.md

 Remember that a more detailed issue- description and debug-info might suck to write, but it will help others understand- and resolve your issue without asking for the information.

 **Note:** please be as detailed as possible in the description when creating a new issue.
 This will help others to more easily understand- and solve your issue.
 Providing the necessary steps to reproduce the error within your description, adding useful debugging info etc. will help others quickly resolve the issue you are reporting.

+## Known Bugs

+- Domain parameters are always appended at the end of the parameters passed to functions.
+(Ignores `$parameterReverseOrder`)

 ## Feedback and development